sbrl/soundbox/README.md

 # soundbox
 A super simple JS library for playing sound effects and other audio.

-Now with button mashing support!
+ * v0.2: Now with button mashing support!
+ * v0.3: Added volume support!
+Converted for use as an ES6 module.
+If this doesn't suit you, then just remove the `import` and `export` statements to make it the way it was before.

  * Current size: `1.4kb`
  * Current minified size: `0.74kb`